New-UCCS/.github/profile/README.md

 *I want to keep everyone safe, happy, and confidential at discretion*

+#Where to go next?
+* I would recommend if you are new to github to click on Tutorial-Important in the Teams and go through the folders

+## After that?
+*I recommend to contribute!

 ## Current Admins
 * [Nolan Taft](https://github.com/dev-nolant) -
   - Role: **Organization owner**